Connecticut State Senate: Leadership of the Senate

 The Lieutenant Governor of Connecticut serves as the President of the Senate, but only casts a vote if required to break a tie.
-In his or her absence, the President Pro Tempore of the Connecticut Senate presides.
-The President pro tempore is elected by the majority party caucus followed by confirmation of the entire Senate through a Senate Resolution.
+In the absence of the lieutenant governor, the President Pro Tempore of the Connecticut Senate presides.
+The President pro tempore is elected by the majority party caucus, followed by confirmation of the entire Senate through a Senate Resolution.
 The President pro tempore is the chief leadership position in the Senate.
 The Senate majority and minority leaders are elected by their respective party caucuses.

 The President of the Senate is Susan Bysiewicz of the Democratic Party.
 The President pro tempore is Democrat Martin Looney (D-New Haven).
-The Majority Leader is Bob Duff (D-Norwalk) and the Minority Leader is Kevin Kelly (R-Stratford).
+The Majority Leader is Bob Duff (D-Norwalk) and the Minority Leader is Stephen Harding (R-Brookfield).

 Current leadership

 Make-up of the Senate

-As of January 2023, the makeup of the Connecticut Senate consisted of 24 seats for Democrats and 12 seats for Republicans.
-In the 2022 elections, Democrats picked up District 20, giving them 24 seats to the Republicans' 12 seats.
+As of January 2025, the makeup of the Connecticut Senate consisted of 25 seats for Democrats and 10 seats for Republicans.
+In the 2024 elections, Democrats picked up District 8, giving them 25 seats to the Republicans' 11 seats.

 Members of the Senate

-Current members of the Connecticut Senate, as of January 4, 2023.
+Current members of the Connecticut Senate, as of February 28, 2025.